xlynkz/xlynkz.github.io/The Plan.md

 - Regards all information w particular interest for patents, investments and content from thought leaders.
 - Create product shell
-- Apply language to text placeholders
 - Seek utility % via polling; asking  request refinements
 - Hire Product, engineering & marketing through reusable functionality
 - Hire support w aim of increasing/maintaining growth rate

-# Summary
+## Summary

 Fastur allows clients to build, host and manage internet businesses.
 The product consists of a content management system, which runs on a web hosting service and features a plug-in architecture for extensions and templates.
 Fastur.com can be used by anyone with an internet connection and a browser.
 The problem is that application development is complex and expensive.
 Designing, developing, and testing an application can have a monthly cost of $30,000 and take 6 months to prepare for launch.
 Development costs do not end after launching and often increase as business growth necessitates further development.
 Fastur reduces the time, cost and complexity associated with venture development.
 Fastur puts the power of artificial intelligence and natural language understanding behind a content management system to become an intelligent website builder.
 Through our efforts we will set a new standard in venture creation.

-# Business Focus
+##Business Focus

 - 3.1 - Mission Statement
 Our mission is to enable individuals and organizations throughout the world to realize their full potential by helping them build information driven organizations.